primer/brand/.changeset/long-lions-cough.md

 '@primer/react-brand': patch
 ---

-Adds a missing space around font-size calculation
+Adds a missing space around font-size calculation in the IDE component